Meet us at ShopTalk Europe, Booth L46

 In more competitive areas, such as AI tools, the requirements are even steeper.
 Some of the websites in this industry have more than 5,000 referring domains.

 So what does this mean for your SaaS business?
-You need to build a strong backlink profile to be able to rank well, build credibility, and get more leads to your site.
+You need to build a strong backlink profile to be able to rank well and build credibility in your space.

-If ranking for terms like “email marketing platform” requires over 700 backlinks, then go for less competitive keywords that don’t need many backlinks to rank.
-Tools like Ahrefs’ filters can help you find these opportunities:
+If ranking for terms like “email marketing platform” requires over 900 backlinks, then go for less competitive keywords that don’t need many backlinks to rank.
+Tools like Ahrefs can help you find these opportunities with the help of filters:

 finding low competitive keywords ahrefs